 Sticker templates - For your convenience, we have provided Standard Sticker Templates you can download.
 The file options available are EPS, TIFF and PSD.
 You can use these templates to help create your artwork and make sure you have everything set up correctly from the beginning.

 Keep it simple - A simple, high-contrast design works best.
 Most stickers we make are smaller sizes than the traditional "bumper sticker."
 Therefore, designs should be clear, easy to read and use bold lettering.
 Look at our sticker samples for some ideas.

 Sticker, you need to keep a

 solid 1/8 inch (0.125") border around your artwork

-of either White, Black, Red or Yellow.
+of either White, Black, or Red.
 If not, we will need to add one

 around the artwork for you and this could delay your order.
 We do not